 Diabetes can turn a minor injury into a major problem.
 Take a few minutes to gather these supplies:

-- triple-antibiotic cream for dressing cuts and scrapes
+- Triple-antibiotic cream to dress cuts and scrapes

-If you have circulation problems or peripheral neuropathy, you may need to see a doctor or wound care center.
-Keep those important phone numbers handy.
+If you have circulation problems or diabetes-related nerve problems (peripheral neuropathy), you may need to see a doctor or wound care center.
+Keep their phone numbers handy.

 Put your medical alert bracelet or pendant near your watch, rings, or other jewelry you wear every day.
 This may help you remember to wear it.
 Or keep it near your toothbrush or keys.
-In an emergency where you’re confused or unable to speak, it can save critical time by letting others know about your diabetes.
+It’s smart to wear it to let people know you have diabetes, just in case you need emergency medical care.